 Natalya Suprun works and creates in Eganville, Canada.
-Natalya states this about artistic journey, “Art for me is the way of looking differently at this world.
+Natalya states this about the artistic journey, “Art for me is the way of looking differently at this world.
 Regardless of what I paint, either a portrait, or landscape, or abstract, I always pay attention to the smallest details, which allows me to express mood and emotions of painting.”

 She believes that the mood of a painting is inextricably intertwined with colors.
 She prefers a vibrant color palette and her paintings are enriched with colors and a positive vibe.
 In addition, she believes that every one of her paintings has its own soul.

-Natalya goes further, “There is a certain stage during the painting process when I know exactly that my painting came alive.
-I am working in acrylic, because I found this type of medium to be very flexible.
+Natalya goes further, “There is a certain stage during the painting process when I know exactly what my painting came alive.
+I am working in acrylic because I found this type of medium to be very flexible.
 When I need to give my painting a watercolor-like look, I apply a thin coat of acrylic.
 On the other hand, a thick layer of acrylic will give a painting an oil-like look.” www.facebook.com/nsuprunart

 3rd Place - Helen Klebesadel - "Vanilla Orchid"